RRemelgado/README_data/rsMove/example_3.md

 #### 2. Spatial analysis

 <p align="justify">
 If you wish to understand the influence of a changing landscape over the movement of an animal <i>spaceDir()</i> is the way to go.
 Using a moving window of one, this function looks either backwards or forward (or in both directions) in space and estimates a statistical metric for each segment quantifying the landscape changes experienced by an animal.
-More than a simple moving window, the approach adopted in function consideres the space between two endpoints.
+More than a simple moving window, the approach adopted in function considers the space between two endpoints.
 Using the input environmental raster as a reference, the function interpolates the space between the two coordinate pairs if the distance is bigger than the raster resolution.
 So let's consider the example data we used with <i>timeDir()</i> and apply <i>spaceDir()</i> considering the NDVI in both directions and estimate the slope.
 As environmental data we will use the NDVI image for the observation date.
 </p>

 <br>